 After you check in, a nurse will meet with you to review your medical conditions and medications.
 An intravenous (IV) line will be placed in a vein in your arm.
 You will proceed to the procedure room, where your blood pressure, pulse, and oxygen level will be carefully monitored.
 A sedative will also be administered through your IV.
 You will soon feel drowsy, and while some people fall asleep, others remain awake during the procedure.
 A small capsule will be clipped to the lower part of the esophagus and then you will have to rest for a while until the effects of the medicine wear off.
 The test itself usually takes less than an hour.

-- Q What are the side effects of Reglan?
+- Q What are the drug names of some heartburn treatments?

-- Q How do I treat my GERD or GER?
+- Q How can I relieve GERD without medication?

 - Q Are there side effects to treatments for GERD and heartburn?

 - Q What can I do to treat acid reflux?